nitinskunigal/nitinskunigal/README.md

 ## 🚀 About Me

-I'm a career-switcher with around 4 years of experience in third-party logistics operations (including B2B sales) — now combining my industry experience with strong analytical skills to uncover actionable insights from data.
+I'm a career-switcher with over 4 years of experience in third-party logistics operations (including sales) — now combining my industry experience with strong analytical skills to uncover actionable insights from data.

 My key project involved delivering a full-stack data solution — building a data warehouse in SQL Server, performing advanced SQL analytics, and developing interactive dashboards in Power BI.
 Through this, I’ve developed a solid foundation in end-to-end data analytics, KPI tracking, data modeling, and business storytelling.